 Raise your hand if you love all of your husband’s hobbies!

-Chances are, there’s at least one (but usually multiple) hobby you probably have no interest in, and that is completely fine.
+Chances are, you probably have no interest in at least one (but usually multiple) hobby, and that is completely fine.
 You do not have to love everything your husband is involved in.

-However, I have been in therapy with couples where the wife is not only uninterested in her husband’s hobbies, but she also shuts them down.
+However, I have been in therapy with couples whose wife is uninterested in their husband’s hobbies and shut them down.

 You do not have to sit down and watch football or play video games with him.
 Just taking a general interest can be enough and be meaningful to him.
 And who knows, you might end up liking it too!

-6. Encourage Him to Spend Time in His Hobbies
+6. Encourage Him to Spend Time on His Hobbies

-If you show interest in his hobbies and understand them a little better, it can help lead to you encouraging him in his hobbies.
+If you show interest in his hobbies and understand them a little better, it can help lead to you encouraging him in his pursuits.